Frequently Asked Questions

 Q. How far away from Foothill College are the clinical sites to which students may be assigned?

-The Radiologic Technology Program is affiliated with twelve hospitals and clinics in the Bay area.
-Three clinical sites are located 42 miles North of Foothill College in San Francisco.
+The Radiologic Technology Program is affiliated with fifteen hospitals and clinics in the Bay area.
+Four clinical sites are located 42 miles North of Foothill College in San Francisco.
+One site is located in the city of San Carlos.
 Two sites are located in the city of Palo Alto.
-Two clinical sites are located in close proximity to the Foothill Campus in nearby Mountain View.
-Five affiliates are located in San Jose with the Program's southern most clinical site located 59 miles South of Foothill College in Hollister.
+Three clinical sites are located in close proximity to the Foothill Campus in nearby Mountain View and Sunnyvale.
+One affiliate is located in Fremont.
+Three affiliates are located in San Jose/Los Gatos with the Program's southern most clinical site located 59 miles South of Foothill College in Hollister.

 Q. What is meant by a "full-time" program?